KPSZ: KXTK: 1996–2002

-Praise 940
+Praise 940/Hope 940

 On September 3, 2002, the station flipped to Christian radio programming as KPSZ, "Praise 940".
 It has a format of both national syndicated and locally produced religious talk along with Christian music.
 In August 2020, KPSZ rebranded as "Hope 940", retaining the same format and call letters.

 Personalities and programming

 KPSZ airs local and national Christian leaders.
 In its early years, KPSZ had a block of locally programmed Christian music from 3-7 p.m. weekdays, hosted by Doug Griffin.
 That was later replaced with Christian talk and teaching shows.

-On weekend, KPSZ airs Don Thompson's "Music and Memories," as well as "That Good Ole Gospel Sound."
+On weekend, KPSZ airs Don Thompson's "Music and Memories," as well as "That Good Ole Gospel Sound".
 Late nights, KPSZ carries programming from Singing News Radio, a Southern gospel music and talk network.

 KPSZ also airs broadcasts minor league baseball games of the Iowa Cubs of the Pacific Coast League.
 KPSZ carries some Drake University women's basketball games when co-owned sports radio station KRNT is airing another sporting event at the same time.